coderie/coderie-site/docs/contributing.md

 ---

+## Branches:
+Please create a branch for any new features, hotfixes, etc and then submit a Pull Request(PR) for code review and approval by the group.
+Once tested and approved this branch will be merged into the development branch and tested along side cohort PR's before being pushed to master for production.

 ### Pull Requests:

-  For purposes of good documentation, when submitting a Pull Request(PR) add screenshots of changes to the descriptions if you’re adding a feature, adding styles, etc .
+  For purposes of good documentation, when submitting a PR add screenshots of changes to the descriptions if you’re adding a feature, adding styles, etc .

 #### To take a screenshot: